1

 We all talk.

-At best, the damage will be contained to that publisher.
+At best, the damage will be contained to that publisher with whom you just had a temper tantrum.

-At worst, you’ll have a reputation as jackass.
-There are famous jackasses who don’t get published but everyone knowns them.
+At worst, you’ll have a reputation as a jackass.
+There are famous jackasses who don’t get published because everyone knows who they are.
+These jackasses are frequently blocked by outstanding editors.
 I won’t name names.
 Give it some time.
-It might take a few years, but you’ll run into them.
+It might take a few years, but you’ll run into a jackass sooner or later or at least hear about them.

 It’s common sense you shouldn’t tell people to fuck themselves.
-As writer friendly with editors, I hear it happen through the grape vine.
-Sending picture of a finger or a body part in response, especially genitals, is also taboo – one I can’t believe I’m mentioning.
+As an editor who is friendly with other editors, I hear all about it through the grapevine.
+Sending a picture of a finger or a body part in response, especially genitals, is also taboo—one I can’t believe I’m mentioning.

 I hope these guidelines of basic etiquette are helpful.